|Program Title||Enhanced Access, Acknowledge, Act (EAAA) Sexual Assault Resistance|

 |Considerations for administrators||

-This program has demonstrated efficacy in reducing the incidence of assault, which no other programs on this website have accomplished.
+This program has demonstrated efficacy in reducing the incidence of rape, attempted rape, and other forms of sexual violence, which no other programs on this website have accomplished.
 This type of evidence could make it easier to get buy-in and funding to implement the program.
-Because the program is only for women, most campuses will only be able to implement it as supplementary to required programming for incoming students.
-Keep in mind that there may be resistance from stakeholders to bringing in a program that emphasizes self-defense as a risk-reduction tactic, since the field has been moving decisively away from this approach to prevention because many feel it has contributed to a culture of victim-blaming.
+Because the program is only for students who identify as women, most campuses will only be able to implement it as supplementary to required programming for incoming students.
+Keep in mind that there may be resistance from stakeholders to bringing in a program that emphasizes self-defense as a risk-reduction tactic, since the field has been moving away from this approach because many feel it has contributed to a culture of victim-blaming.

 |How to access this program||